HiSET

-HiSET stands for High School Equivalency Test.
-It is an alternative to a United States high school diploma and the GED and TASC test.
+HiSET (High School Equivalency Test) is an alternative to a U.S. high school diploma and the GED test.
 The test was designed based on the OCTAE College and Career Readiness Standards for Adult Education.
-It is governed by ETS and is provided in cooperation with relevant authority of the state or territories.
+It is governed by ETS and is provided in cooperation with relevant authority in 26 states and five territories in the United States.

-People who did not graduate from high school can earn a high school equivalency (HSE) credential with the HiSET test.
+People who choose to graduate from high school early can earn a high school equivalency (HSE) credential with the HiSET test.
 Candidates are required to demonstrate that they have the same skills and knowledge as a high school graduate.
-Upon passing the test, candidates are issued a high school equivalency certificate or high school equivalency diploma by the respective state or jurisdiction in which they took the test.
+Upon passing the test, candidates are issued a high school equivalency diploma and test score transcript by the respective state or jurisdiction where they took the test.
+The HiSET is also offered online, and in some states in English and Spanish.

 Requirements

 Each state or jurisdiction has its own testing requirements and policies.
 Fees and retesting rules sometimes vary.
-Besides that, some states have minimum age limits or requirements of in-state residency status.
+Besides that, some states have minimum age limits (16, 17, or 18 yo) or requirements of in-state residency status.
 Some states require a candidate to take a preparation course before taking the exam.

+The HiSET is currently available in the U.S. states of California, Colorado, Georgia, Hawaii, Illinois, Indiana, Iowa, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, West Virginia, and Wyoming, and the U.S. territories of American Samoa, Guam, Marshall Islands, Northern Marinara Islands, and Palau.
+Residents outside these states are permitted to take the test in a state that participates, depending on the participating state's guidelines.

+Test Scores

+There are 5 subtests, each with a maximum score of 20 and a pass score of 8.
+For the essay, the pass score is 2 out of 6.
+The minimum combined score to pass is 45 out of 100.